joftius/habits/README.md

 What’s important to you?
 Try to answer this question at a high level of generality and abstraction and the answers you come up with will be values.
 For example, exercising and healthy eating are important habits for me but the related value is health.
 I’m interested in this system of habit tracking and living better because of values like progress or self-improvement.
 There are no rules written in stone about what things can be values, and everyone will answer differently about their values at different times in life or in different circumstances.
 More examples of values: freedom, creativity, responsibility, love, achievement, equality, fairness, hedonism, kindness.

 <details>
-  <summary>More lists and examples of values for more inspiration.</summary>
+  <summary>More lists and examples of values for inspiration.</summary>

   Don’t spend too long on this step because there are deep philosophical waters here and we want to be practical and move on to actions.